leafo/web_sanitize/README.md

 #### `extract_text(unsafe_html)`

 Extracts just the textual content of unsafe HTML.
-No HTML tags will be present in the the output.
+No HTML tags will be present in the output.
 There may be HTML escape sequences present if the text contains any characters that might be interpreted as part of an HTML tag (eg. a `<`).